Antonio32A/PitSandbox/README.md

 - `{target}` means that it's an optional argument, which defaults, in `target`'s case to your username.
 - `<abc>` means that it's a required argument.
 - `[abc]` means that it's an optional argument, which doesn't default to anything.
+- `[abc:value]` means that it's an optional argument, which defaults to the value specified.

 ### Commands
 - `!help` - brings you here. o/